 How can I: change the video speed, see video subtitles or a transcript, change the language, see a table of contents for your videos, etc?

 YouTube.
-We're so grateful to have a platform where we can share our work, and the platform also helps (partially) with supporting our work so we can continue to create.
+As edu creators, we are grateful for the platform where we can share our work, earn from our work, and continue to create!
 A while back, we wrote a post about tips for viewers using YouTube to watch edu videos.
 We wanted to update and expand on that based on what we've learned over the years.
+We try to keep this updated.

-2- Captions/subtitles on edu videos can be available in different languages!
+1- Captions/subtitles on edu videos are also available in different languages!

 Important Update: On September 28, 2020, YouTube removed the feature that allows the community to contribute new subtitles.
 This affects all YouTube channels.
 However, any previously created subtitles that were published before this date will remain!
-If you are interested in volunteering to translate our subtitles, please visit our Google Form.
+If you are interested in volunteering to translate our subtitles, please visit here.

 3- But also: transcripts!

 Maybe you knew that most YouTube edu videos offer captions.
 But did you know that you can also access the video transcript?
 Just click the three dots at the bottom right of the video---and then "open transcript."
 Screenshot below!
 After opening the transcript, you will see it open at the top right.
-Click the three buttons next to the word "Transcript" and you can also toggle the timestamps on and off as well!
+Click the three buttons next to the word "Transcript" and you can also toggle the timestamps on and off as well PLUS even search for a word within the transcript!

 4- Ads on YouTube that you don't want to see?

 While you'll find ads on many Google services, including edu YouTube videos, did you know that you (the viewer) can have more control over ads you see?
-You can turn off ad personalization or update preferences on your Google account: https://adssettings.google.com
+You can update preferences on your Google account: https://adssettings.google.com

 Many edu creators create a time stamped hyperlinked table of contents.
 Sometimes it's in the video details (just click "show more" when reading the video description to see them) or as a pinned comment.
 The time-stamped table of contents can help you navigate the video easily.